-The program has been designed to meet the BC Recycling Regulation which requires the program to be responsible for "fluorescent light bulbs and lamps sold for residential use".
+The program has been designed to meet the Manitoba Household Hazardous Material and Prescribed Material Stewardship Regulation which requires the program to be responsible for fluorescent light bulbs and lamps sold for "consumptive use".
 As there may be no visible difference between light bulbs sold for commercial use and those sold for residential use, a limit on the number returned at one time is needed.
+Eco fees are only charged on new sales of CFL's and fluorescent lamps sold for residential use and not industrial, commercial and institutional use, therefore no funding is available for the program to manage material from the IC&I sector.